 - iv.
-All due payments were made by the Principal Borrower towards the first 9 installments and the Demand Notice dated 10.11.2024 could only be issued against the 10th installment. - v.
-The aforementioned Demand Notice was not served on the correct address of the Respondent in terms of the Deed of Guarantee, instead was sent to old address of the Respondent which was subsequently received on 20.11.2024.
-On receipt of the said notice, the Respondent sent reply dated 21.11.2024 to the Applicant herein seeking extension of 15 days for making the due payment which was denied by the Applicant by means of letter dated 25.11.2024. - vi.
-Issuance of Demand Notice dated 10.11.2024 and subsequent filing of the present petition is not only arbitrary but is also an abuse to the process under the IBC to seek lump sum and is issued just to seek premature payment of the amounts pending due and payable under the Loan Agreement. - vii.
+All due payments were made by the Principal Borrower towards the first 9 installments and the Demand Notice dated 10.11.2024 could only be issued qua the 10th installment. - v.
+The aforementioned Demand Notice was not served on the correct address of the Respondent in terms of the Loan Agreement, instead was sent to old address of the Respondent which was subsequently received on 20.11.2024.
+On receipt of the said notice, the Respondent along with guarantors sent reply dated 21.11.2024 to the Applicant herein seeking extension of 15 days for making the due payment which was denied by the Applicant in terms of the letter dated 25.11.2024. - vi.
+Issuance of Demand Notice dated 10.11.2024 and subsequent filing of the present petition is arbitrary and is an abuse to the process available under the IBC to seek lump sum and is issued just to seek premature payment of the amounts pending due and payable under the Loan Agreement. - vii.
 Amount of Rs.
 54,50,31,740/- is wrongfully mentioned as due and payable in contradiction to the payment schedule agreed between the parties and their own Demand Notice dated 10.11.2024 which is limited to demand of Rs.
 10,63,47,656/- towards the principal amount and Rs.
-1,32,93,457/- towards the interest.
+1,32,93,457/- towards the interest. - viii.

-- viii.
 All the agreements between the parties contemplate Arbitration and recourse under the SARFAESI Act, 2002 as available remedies to the parties in case of breach or default. - ix.
 Disputed question of fact revolve around 'default' and the parties need to be relegated to the contractually agreed remedy of arbitration.
-Relying upon the judgment of Hon'ble Supreme Court in Indus Biotech Private Limited vs. Kotak India Venture (Offshore) Fund & Ors. [(2021) 6 SCC 436], the Adjudicating Authority may dismiss the petition if it is satisfied that the situation is not yet ripe to call it a default and that the company is a profit making company. - x.
-The CD also relied upon judgment of Hon'ble Supreme Court in GLAS Trust Company LLC vs. BJJU Raveendran & Ors.
-[2024 SCC OnLine SC 3032] wherein it referred to the celebrity decision in Swiss Ribbons and reaffirmed that it is resolution of insolvency and not the recovery which is the core principle of IBC.
-The relevant para of the judgment reads thus:- c.
-IBC must not be used as a tool for coercion and debt recovery by individual creditors.
-Improper use of the IBC mechanism by a creditor includes using insolvency as a substitute for debt enforcement or attempting to obtain preferential payments by coercing the debtor using insolvency proceedings.
-That the mechanism under the IBC must not be used as a money recovery mechanism has been reiterated in a consistent line of precedent by this Court;"
+Relying upon the judgment of Hon'ble Supreme Court in Indus Biotech Private Limited vs. Kotak India Venture (Offshore) Fund & Ors. [(2021) 6 SCC 436], the Adjudicating Authority may dismiss the petition if it is satisfied that the situation is not yet ripe to call it a default and that the company is a profit making company.

-"39.
+- x.
+Reliance is also placed upon judgment of Hon'ble Supreme Court in GLAS and reaffirmed that it is resolution of insolvency and not the recovery which is the core principle of IBC.
+The relevant excerpt of the judgment reads thus:- - "39.
 From the above, the following guiding principles emerge, which we must keep in mind while determining the issues raised in the present appeal: